 Humankind and the planet are facing global changes that will create new challenges for research to address: limiting the effects of and adapting to climate change; increasing food security and nutrition security; transitioning to new agricultural systems; preserving natural resources; restoring biodiversity; and anticipating and managing risks.
 It will also be important to consider more regional issues like living conditions, farmers' salaries, the economic competitiveness of companies, land use, and universal access to healthy and varied diets.

-INRAE, the French National Institute for Agriculture, Food and Environment was formed by the merger of INRA and IRSTEA on 1st January 2020
+INRAE, the French National Research Institute for Agriculture, Food, and Environment was formed by the merger of INRA and IRSTEA on 1st January 2020

 As the world's top institute for research on agriculture, food, and the environment*, INRAE will help address these concerns.
 It will use research, innovation, and support for public policies as tools to guide the emergence of sustainable agricultural and food production systems.
 The institute aims to carry out science dedicated to life, humans, and the Earth that uncovers solutions to our most pressing concerns.

 INRAE was formed by the merger of INRA, the French National Institute for Agricultural Research, and IRSTEA, the French National Research Institute of Science and Technology for the Environment and Agriculture.
 Both institutes were known for the quality of their research and their great expertise.
 Their union has generated a critical research mass and has pooled their major infrastructures (e.g., observatories, technical platforms, data repositories), including some that are one of a kind in Europe.
 As a result, INRAE is uniquely suited to perform valuable research on numerous topics, including water resources, regional agricultural strategies, the preservation and restoration of biodiversity, risk anticipation and management, and digital agriculture.